gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-08-01-validation-checking-data.markdown

 title:  Validation - checking data
 ---

 It's a common requirement to have some checks on data.
 For example, we might not want to save a member of Employee unless the department has been entered.
-Thankfully, in Lithium, this is quite straightforward!
+Thankfully, in Li3, this is quite straightforward!

 ## Tweak the model